raspberrypilearning/sleep-tracker/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-You checked if the micro:bit has been moved.
+You checked if the micro:bit had been moved.

 Which block did you use to do this?